 I think change and disruption tend to be seen as unsettling for kids.
 Moving schools is always bigged up in films because it involves leaving friends, entering a new and unknown environment and being ‘the new kid’.

-However, what I see is that the need to overcome change and adapt to new circumstances has given people an advantage in their career or businesses.
+However, what I see is that the need for a child to overcome change and adapt to new circumstances gave them an advantage in their career or businesses.
 They learn not to see change as a big deal.
 They learn that they can overcome it.
 They learn to not fear the unknown.

 2. Big wide world